matthias-reis/carda-gatsby/content/articles/2024/10/kerretta-interview-en.md

 **H. Walker:** For some, yes.
 For others, maybe not so much.
 We wanted the extremes to be there because we wanted it to be exciting for us to make and to listen to.
 And we were lucky to be able to share that with others, too—from spaces alone to a storm on the senses.
 Days can often be routine or numbing.
 We aim to defy that by energizing the head and body.

 **Anne:** As a listener, you just can't help yourself.
-As soon as you start listening to Keretta and immerse yourself in a song, you embark on a journey, taking you to imaginative places.
+As soon as you start listening to Kerretta and immerse yourself in a song, you embark on a journey, taking you to imaginative places.
 Has this always been your goal?
 To invite people to forget their everyday lives for a few moments and travel to a world where things like time and money don't matter?

 **H. Walker:** Yes!
 Pretty much exactly that!
 A choice of either a soundtrack to life or a life within a soundtrack.